awkgroupag/datalab/README.md

 $ kubectl delete namespace kingdom namespace "kingdom" deleted
 ```

-## Usage - WINDOWS
-### 1a.
-Start a single Jupyter Notebook directly
-In your `datalab` directory, just run `run_jupyter_notebook.cmd` directly.
-JupyterLab will open in Chrome automatically.
-Your browser will complain that the SSL certificate is not valid.

-### 1b.
-Start the controlboard if it gets more complicated
-* Run `run_controlboard.cmd`.
-* Once the controlboard is up, it will be opened within Chrome.
-* Just follow the instructions in the notebook `ControlBoard.ipynb` which is opened automatically.

-### 2. Do your work
-As everything else will be **deleted** when recreating the Jupyter container: Make sure that
-* your source code is saved to `/home/jovyan/work`
-* your data lives in `/home/jovyan/data`

-### 3. Stop and/or remove the containers when done
-* You can simply stop all your running notebooks by stopping **Rancher Desktop**.
-They will all restart once you start Rancher Desktop again.
-* Calling `rm_jupyter_notebook.cmd` removes the container, thus resetting everything.
-Note that the configuration for it will be retained in your `DATALAB_DATA_DIR` (Notbook configuration file and pod deployment specification)
-* If you used the controlboard (4b): Be sure to stop any other stacks you might have started from within the controlboard first.
-Then run `rm_controlboard.cmd`.

 ## Installation - LINUX
 >Note: TODO not sure **Rancher Desktop** exists for Linux .. but you should be able to use [k3s](https://k3s.io/), as this is what is used under the hood of Rancher Desktop.